connorskees/connorskees.github.io/content/blog/merge-tree.md

 #### Partial Lengths

 **Partial lengths** are an optimization for quickly and efficiently calculating range length queries.
-Where a merge-tree is like a B+ tree that can represent many states simultaneously, I like to think of partial lengths as a similar structure based on segment trees.
+Where a merge-tree is like a B+ tree that can represent many states simultaneously, I like to think of partial lengths as a similar structure based on [segment trees].

 Just like the merge-tree can answer queries like "what did the text of the string look like for this user at this point in time," partial lengths can answer queries like "what was the _length of this segment_ for this user at this point in time?"